dativebase/dativebaseclj/README.rst

 - WIP: Ensure authorization logic for exsiting operations is coherent and documented.
-- TODO: support user creation and test it here.
 - TODO: add query param to GET /plans to return OLDs under that plan.
+Add tests for this in bootstrap-end-to-end.

 Authorization
 ================================================================================